post · Mar 28, 2026 · 4 min read · Hello World for Factory Notes

 - Make diagrams easy to embed.

-This blog also supports Mermaid, which is useful when a software-factory note needs to show flow, handoff, or state instead of describing everything in paragraphs.
+Mermaid is useful when a note needs to show flow, hand-off, or state instead of describing everything in paragraphs.

 MermaidDiagram